bladesu/cross_compilation_vscode_dev/README.md

 bash script/remove_nfs_readonly_folder.sh
 ```

+## Setup configuration

-To start the specific project, make config file to assigned workspace.
+Before starting the specific project for our pre-defined target in our workspace, we have to make and send config file to assigned workspace.
 Modify config/config.properties: "which_workspace_you_choose" to the project in workspace, and run make config file(.env file for docker-compose) to project folder within workspace.
+If you want to start new target sub-project in workspace, you have to create new folder in workspace and also make this configuration setup.
 ```
+# 1. edit config/config.properties

-# create config to the assigned project in workspace
+# 2. create config to the assigned project in workspace
 bash script/make_config_to_project.sh
 ```

+## Start VS Code in assigned sub-project

-After make_config_to_project.sh, you can run "code ." in the project.
+After make_config_to_project.sh, you can run "code ." in the sub-folder in workspace.
 After that, vs code can start the container and development UI.